Up to 50% off sofas & mattresses — limited‑time deals.

 Thomasville Lowell 6-Piece Fabric Modular Sectional Sofa Review (2026)

-Thomasville Lowell 6-Piece Fabric Modular Sectional Sofa is a large, lounge-first modular fabric sectional built around deep seats and quick-fluff reversible cushions, priced around $1,699.90 on sale and aimed at big living rooms, movie marathons, and casual hosting.
-In testing, it nailed sprawl-friendly comfort and layout flexibility, but the 118" x 118" footprint and 25" seat depth can feel oversized for small spaces and shorter legs.
+Thomasville Lowell 6-Piece Fabric Modular Sectional Sofa is a large, lounge-first modular sectional built around deep seats and reversible cushions.
+In our hands-on testing, it delivered easy sprawl comfort and real layout flexibility.
+The trade-off is scale: the 118" x 118" footprint and 25" seat depth ask for a big room and favor relaxed lounging over upright sitting.

 Product Overview